 So I’ve written this article because the term ‘stand-out’ has bothered me for sometime.
 Quite often I see graphic designers write proposals suggesting to their clients that they should ‘stand-out’.
 I also see images, similar to the one below, scattered everywhere with the words ‘stand-out from your competitors’.

-Unqualified, and indeed some qualified, Graphic Designers and marketing departments use these types of images, I'm quite sure others do to.
+Unqualified, and some qualified, graphic designers and marketing departments use these types of images and I'm quite sure others do to.
 Crikey, I've even used them when learning my trade some 15 years ago!
 Sadly, there is nothing new or innovative about these images.
 They're simply an old cliche that have been around for years.

 And so on a more positive note…

-My view and opinion is to get right amongst your competitors by living your brand and doing things better than them.
+My opinion is to get right amongst your competitors by living your brand and doing things better than them.